Are you empathic and struggling to heal from narcissistic abuse? In this blog, we share tips on how to heal the wounds caused by a narcissist.

 Empaths are naturally deeply caring and incredibly compassionate.
 Their life purpose often includes helping and healing others.

-Due to this developed sensitivity, they find it challenging to set healthy boundaries for themselves and easily give in to martyrdom, victimhood, co-dependency and continuous self-sacrifice.
+Due to this developed sensitivity, they find it challenging to set healthy boundaries for themselves.
+Additionally, they easily give in to martyrdom, victimhood, co-dependency and continuous self-sacrifice.

 Narcissists, on the other hand, have deep traumas and wounds which result in the hurtful traits that they possess.